shreystechtips/pythonbytes/projects/sudoku/README.md

 #### Second key idea of writing a Sudoku solver

 An empty cell in the puzzle string is a '0' zero character.
-This is fine to start but it is not very much information.
+This is fine but it does not give us information about what *could* be written in that cell.
 So when we get to the business of solving the puzzle let us instead represent an empty cell of the puzzle as a **list** of possible numbers that could be written in that cell according to the three Sudoku rules.